zutmkr/dorothysDungeon/README.md

 # (Beta v0.2):
 ### [CODE]:
         + corrected file encoding (\ EN \ menu_enabled_test.txt)
-        + added instructions to close the file in the drawujobrazy module
+        + added instructions to close the file in the rysujobrazy module
         + light code ordering
 ### [NEW FEATURE]:
         + unlocked option ABOUT GAME